docker/docs/docker-hub/builds/previous-versions.md

 ### New

 - Users with a paid Docker subscription can now see the vulnerability scan report on the Remote repositories tab in Docker Desktop.
-- Docker Desktop introduces a support option for users who have a paid Docker subscription.
+- Docker Desktop introduces a support option for users wwith a paid Docker subscription.

 ### Upgrades